doselect/docs-ccplatform/UIX/react.md

 ## Creating React problems

 ### Solution stub
 By default, all React problems are initialized with [this](https://github.com/doselect/dexter-stubs/tree/master/reactjs) code.
 If you need to change this behaviour, you can upload a different stub in the problem settings.
+Make sure you use `index.html`, `config.js` and `app.jsx` from the default stub which setups SystemJS, which is a  module loader enabling dynamic ES module workflows in browsers.
+You can also edit them as per your requirement.

 ```
 workspace/